sameerbalaganur/sameerbalaganur/README.md

 -   **Scripting**: Bash, Python
 -   **Version Control**: Git, GitHub

-## Projects
+## Projects :star:
 - **RVMS**: A serverless visitor management system.
   - [https://github.com/sameerbalaganur/visitor-management-system](URL)
 - **More on the way**

-## Goals
+## Goals :dart:
 I'm always looking for opportunities to:
-- Collaborate on interesting projects
+-  :speech_balloon: Collaborate on interesting projects
-- Learn new technologies
+- :sparkles: Learn new technologies and go deep
-- Share knowledge and help others
+- :raised_hands: Share knowledge and help others
+- :rocket: Launch a new personal project

 ## Get in Touch
 - 📫 You can reach me at sameerbalaganur@gmail.com